NotWhoYoureThinkingOf/ecommerce-dash/README.md

 - add login/logout functionality
 - change search to "" after selecting a search product
+- create product group pages (AllMice, AllKeyboards, AllHeadsets) and transform page individual product page bases on what product is clicked
+- change product page designs (design inspired by https://www.queengarnet.com/shop/probiotic-and-prebiotic-powder) (original product pages might be canceled out due to this if this works out better)
 - make keyboards page
 - make mice page
 - edit headsets page to be customized based on selected headset